This article was last updated by on

 Here is everything you would need to know about your tropical plant.

-1. Adequate Watering
+1. Watering & Humidity

 The moistening need of Prince of Orange is similar to Calathea plants, where it only requires enough water to moisten the soil mix slightly.